 It’s a long process that requires you consistently put in the work while maintaining expectations.

-To achieve your body-transformation you need to completely overhaul your lifestyle (eating, sleeping, exercising) and instill the right mindset.
+To achieve high testosterone levels you need to completely overhaul your lifestyle (eating, sleeping, exercising) and instill the right mindset.

-When you go online you’ll see a lot of self-defeating forums, websites and YouTube videos of people who say you can’t build an impressive physique if you have shit genetics.
+When you go online you’ll see a lot of self-defeating forums, websites and YouTube videos of people who say you need testosterone replacement therapy if your testosterone levels are low in one test.

-Don’t rely on motivation to get training done.
+Don’t rely on motivation to change your lifestyle.
 Make it a habit and just get the job done, just like you brush your teeth every morning.

-Don’t stop training when it get’s hard.
+Don’t stop training and dieting when it get’s hard.
 It’s normal to feel challenged and some level of fatigue after a hard workout!
 Especially when you start out with low testosterone and crappy genetics.

 Most days you will not feel like training but you just have to get the job done!